 Dealing with the first part, we've listed a selection of Team Member functions:

-- Full read access across all Dynamics 365 apps
+- Full read access across all Dynamics 365 tables

 - Write access to Contacts, Notes and Activities

 - Write access to a maximum of 15 x custom entities

 - Submit and approve time / expense entries

 - Access by web, mobile, tablet and via Outlook

 - Run on-demand processes (for permitted entities only)

 - Associate a marketing list with an account or contact

 - Create, update and delete email and Word templates